igordejanovic/parglare/docs/index.md

 # Result = 700.8
 ```

-## Note on LR tables calculation
+!!! note

+    **LR tables calculation**

     parglare provides both SLR and LALR tables calculation (LALR is the default).
     LALR is modified to avoid REDUCE/REDUCE conflicts on state merging.
 Although
     not proven, this should enable handling of all LR(1) grammars with reduced set
     of states and without conflicts.
 For grammars that are not LR(1) a GLR parsing
     is provided.

-## Note on lexical disambiguation

-Lexical ambiguity arise if multiple recognizers match at the same location.
-Lexical disambiguation is done in the following order:

-- Priorities are used first.
-- String recognizers are preferred over regexes (i.e. the most specific match).
-- The longest-match strategy is used if multiple regexes matches with the same
-  priority.
-For further disambiguation if longest-match fails `prefer` rule
-  may be given in terminal definition.

-Notice that, since the scanning is integrated into parser, the lexical ambiguity
-may arise only if there is a real ambiguity in the language definition, i.e. you
-might have two or more tokens recognized at some place during parsing.
-For
-approaches where scanning is separate, lexical ambiguities arise whenever you
-have token recognition overlap no matter what the context is, which is a real
-PITA.

 ## What does `parglare` mean?